 Returning avocados, nuts, wild-caught fatty fish, olive oil, coconut oil and organic grass-fed meats to your diet could be the key to jumpstarting your stalled weight loss.

-It turns out there is such a thing as getting too much of a good thing.
-If you’ve eliminated added sugars, stick to a moderate amount of whole grains, eat plenty of healthy fats and lean proteins and exercise but you’re STILL not losing weight you might be eating too much healthy food.
+It turns out there’s such a thing as getting too MUCH of a good thing.
+If you’re making all the right moves… such as exercising, eliminating added sugars, and eating plenty of healthy fats and lean proteins… but you’re STILL not losing weight the problem may be QUANTITY not quality.

-When you want to lose weight you have to burn more calories than you take in.
+When you want to lose weight, you have to burn through more than you take in.
 Which means even if your food choices are all healthy ones if your portions are too large you still won’t lose weight.
-Keep making those smart food choices, just cut down on how much of it you’re eating.
+Keep making those smart food choices, just cut down on how much of them you’re eating.

-Don’t let these common dieting mistakes stand in the way of you achieving your weight loss goals.
+Don’t let these common weight loss diet mistakes stand in the way of your weight loss goals.